In the 80s I coded in Z80 assembler on my Spectravideo SV-328 (MK 1).

 And I connected my old competition pro mini as input port.

-I was able to follow the CPU signals after every clock cycle.
 But somehow I managed to erase the nonvolatile memory from time to time.
-And my results were not reproducible all the time.